cameron-doyle/tea-processing/README.md

 <br>

 ### [Scale](#scaleimgblob-px-on)
-NOTE: if you're using [Apply Ratio](#applyratioimgblob-ratio-targetresolution), it's more reliable to use the built in [scaling parameter](#targetresolution-optional) that's provided by Apply Ratio rather than the [scale](#scaleimgblob-px-on) function
+NOTE: if you're using [Apply Ratio](#applyratioimgblob-ratio-targetresolution), it's more reliable to use the built-in [scaling parameter](#targetresolution-optional) that's provided by Apply Ratio rather than the [scale](#scaleimgblob-px-on) function
 ```js
 imgBlob = await scale(imgBlob, 1080, "height")
 ```